Study type

 Main study objective

-To describe the proportion of patients who achieve diarrhoea control while taking a nintedanib dose of 150 mg bid at 12-week follow up in patients with IPF and other PPF reporting a first episode of nintedanib-associated diarrhoea at study baseline.
+To describe the proportion of patients who achieve diarrhea control while taking a nintedanib dose of 150 mg bid at 12-week follow up in patients with IPF and other PPF reporting a first episode of nintedanib-associated diarrhea at study baseline.

 Outcomes